arthurfiorette/place/posts/the-cost-of-return-await.md

 Let's explain how the benchmark was done:

-There is a `work()` function, it returns a promise that is resolve as soon as the `setImmediate` function is called.
+There is a `work()` function.
+It returns a promise which is resolved as soon as the `setImmediate` function is called.

-And there are also these 3 others functions.
-They are just the same, but one is `async` and uses `await`, the other just uses `async` and the last uses only a raw `return`.
+And there are also these 3 other functions.
+They are exactly the same, but one is `asynchronous` and uses `await`, the other just uses `async` and the last one uses only a raw `return` statement.

 ```ts
 function work(): Promise<any>;